qoda/python-searchengine/README.rst

 python-searchengine
 ===================
-A simple search engine which utilises xapian, a custom html scraper and simple crawler.
+A simple search engine which utilises whoosh, a custom html scraper and simple crawler.

 Requirements